 - 7 Consequences of Poorly-Designed Material Handling Baskets

 Some clients need extra-large hoist baskets for their manufacturing needs.
 For example, both the automotive aerospace industries require large stainless steel baskets for processes such as dipping baskets for turbine blades or other large-scale parts.
 In fact, one recent Marlin Steel client needed a basket that could hold assemblies weighing up to 300 pounds through a dipping process.

 Creating a super-sized materials handling basket is very similar to the process of an ordinary sized hoist basket.
 But, how does the process of creating a super-sized hoist basket work?
-Here is a brief look at the process:

 Designing a Large-Scale Hoist Basket

 When designing an extra-large hoist basket, several key factors need to be taken into account, including:

 - The parts to be washed.
 More specifically, the size, shape, and weight of the parts.

 - The wash or finish process itself (chemicals, temperatures, process times, etc.).

 - How the hoist basket will be moved or handled between processes.

 A super-sized hoist basket is likely to hold objects described as very heavy, very large, or both.
 The storage conditions are also integral to the design process when choosing basket materials and coatings.
 The structural integrity of the basket’s metal must be able to withstand the storage environment just as much as any chemical bath it might be exposed to.
 For instance, using plain steel in an ocean-adjacent environment would be damaging to the basket’s integrity (since salty air is hazardous to a plain steel frame).